freol35241/IVT490-interface-esp8266/README.md

 * Read serial output from the heatpump
 * Directly read a subset of the NTC resisitive sensors used by the IVT490 using ADCs
 * Emulate resistive sensors using digitally controlled potentiometers (DCPs)
+* Control the EXT_IN port on the heatpump to activate/deactivate the vacation mode

 As such, it is possible to emulate input to the IVT490 controller board.
 The default behavior is however to emulate the same temperature as is being sensed by the resistive sensors, which essentially means to keep the heatpump working as per its own configuration.